dideler/graham-essays/essays/016_succinctness_is_power.md

  I'm not proposing this just to make the debate more civilized.
 I really want to know the answer.
 When, if ever, is a language too succinct for its own good?

  The hypothesis I began with was that, except in pathological examples, I thought succinctness could be considered identical with power.
-What I meant was that in any language anyone would design, they would be identical, but that if someone wanted to design a language explicitly to disprove this hyphothesis, they could probably do it.
+What I meant was that in any language anyone would design, they would be identical, but that if someone wanted to design a language explicitly to disprove this hypothesis, they could probably do it.
 I'm not even sure of that, actually.

   **Languages, not Programs**